unovue/radix-vue/docs/content/components/tree.md

 ---

 title: Tree
-description: A tree view widget presents a hierarchical list
+description: A tree view widget displays a hierarchical list of items that can be expanded or collapsed to show or hide their child items, such as in a file system navigator.
 name: tree
 aria: https://www.w3.org/WAI/ARIA/apg/patterns/treeview/
 ---